-(1) Sex education in the public schools shall be ageappropriate and shall emphasize that sexual abstinence is the only completely effective protection against pregnancy, sexually transmitted diseases (STDs), and AIDS [HIV].
-Also included shall be information on the reliability of various forms of contraception as protection against STDs and HIV.
+(1) Sex education in the public schools shall be ageappropriate and shall emphasize that sexual abstinence is the only completely effective protection against pregnancy, STDs (see Definitions (4)), and HIV or AIDS (see Definitions (2)).
+Information on the reliability of various forms of contraception as protection [ALABAMA] against STDs, HIV or AIDS shall also be included.
 Sex education shall emphasize that homosexuality is not an acceptable lifestyle and that homosexual conduct is a criminal offense. § 16-40A-2.

-(1) A fire fighter, who contracts AIDS while employed by a city and who can demonstrate that he or she was exposed to AIDS while in the line and scope of employment, is entitled to service related disability benefits.
-If the fire fighter dies, the death is compensable to the same extent as a death of a fire fighter killed in the line of duty, and shall be considered to have been killed in the line of duty. § 11-43-144.
+(1) A fire fighter, who contracts AIDS (see Definitions (2)) while employed by a city and who can demonstrate that he or she was exposed to AIDS while in the line and scope of employment, is entitled to service related disability benefits.
+If the fire fighter dies, the death is compensable to the same extent as a death of a fire fighter killed in the line of duty, and the fire fighter shall be considered to have been killed in the line of duty. $\S$ 11-43-144.